elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicestart.md

 ## SavedObjectsServiceStart interface

 Saved Objects is Kibana's data persisentence mechanism allowing plugins to use Elasticsearch for storing and querying state.
+The SavedObjectsServiceStart API provides a scoped Saved Objects client for interacting with Saved Objects.

 <b>Signature:</b>